genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 profile settings you can choose the ‘Application to show after login’ and set the File Manager as a starting page instead of the Welcome Page.

-**Tasks** links to the **Task Manager**, where you can monitor running and previous computations.
-We'll describe it later in the guide.
+**Tasks** links to the :ref:`task-manager`, where you can monitor running and previous computations.

-In the bottom right corner of the page you can see the **chat window**.
-Please message us whenever you have any questions or want to make any suggestions.
+In the bottom right corner of the page you can see the Chatra **chat window**.
+You can chat with us at any time if you get stuck or if you find a bug.

 Wherever you are on the platform, you can also access a **shortcuts menu**.
 It’s an easy way to reach most commonly used apps and folders.
-Genestack Import, Manage applications, Manage groups, Experiment Browser as well as the folders for Created and Imported files can all be found here.
-To access the shortcuts menu simply move your mouse cursor to the left hand side of any page.
+Genestack Import, Manage applications, Manage groups, :ref:`experiment-browser` as well as the folders for Created and Imported files can all be found here.
+To access the shortcuts menu, simply move your mouse cursor to the left-hand side of any page.

 |shortcuts_menu|